wansenai/mybatis/README.md

 So far, I have only developed the nucleic acid service API project for the new coronavirus.
 Later, I will develop more web projects related to the rust language.
 If you have any interest and ideas, please submit PR or contact me.

-We have been working hard and are looking for various contributions.
+I have been working hard and are looking for various contributions.
 Look forward to your help!